2012–2013 escalation of the Syrian civil war

 The rebel advances were finally stopped in April 2013, as the Syrian Arab Army reorganized and then initiated offensives.
 On 17 April 2013, government forces breached a six-month rebel blockade on the Wadi Deif base near Idlib.
 Heavy fighting was reported around the town of Babuleen after government troops attempt to secure control of a main highway leading to Aleppo.
 The break in the siege also allowed government forces to resupply two major military bases in the region which had been relying on sporadic airdrops.
 In April 2013, government and Hezbollah forces, who have increasingly become involved in the fighting, launched an offensive to capture areas near al-Qusayr.
 On 21 April, pro-Assad forces captured the towns of Burhaniya, Saqraja and al-Radwaniya near the Lebanon–Syria border.

 From July 2013, the situation became a stalemate, with fighting continuing on all fronts between various factions with numerous casualties, but without major territorial changes.
 On 28 June 2013, rebel forces captured a major military checkpoint in the southern city of Daraa.
 Shortly after, some Syrian rebel groups declared war on the Islamic State of Iraq and the Levant which was becoming increasingly dominant.
 A major advance took place on 6 August 2013, as rebels and ISIL captured Menagh Military Airbase after a 10-month siege.
 On 21 August a chemical attack took place in the Ghouta region of the Damascus countryside, leading to thousands of casualties and several hundred dead in the opposition-held stronghold.
 The attack was followed by a military offensive by government forces into the area.
 The attack, largely attributed to Assad forces, caused the international community to seek the chemical disarmament of the Syrian Army.

 Late 2013 was marked by increased initiative on the part of the Syrian Army, which led offensives against opposition groups on several fronts.
-The Syrian Army along with its allies, Hezbollah and the al-Abas brigade, launched an offensive on Damascus and Aleppo in November.
+The Syrian Army along with its allies, Hezbollah and the al-Abbas brigade, launched an offensive on Damascus and Aleppo in November.
 Fighting between Kurdish forces, rebels and al-Nusra front continued in other locations.